Anton Boys: The Banquet of the Hohenems family

 In 1578 count Jakob Hannibal I von Hohenems commissioned Anton Boys to paint the so-called Banquet of the Hohenems family (known in German as the Hohenemser Festtafel).
 The occasion of the banquet was the wedding of Duchess Margaretha von Hohenems with Fortunat Freiherr zu Madruz (Fortunato Madruzzo).
-Even though the painting purports to represent an historical dinner party, it includes members of several generations of the family some of whom had already passed away at the time of the wedding.
+Even though the painting purports to represent an historical dinner party, it includes members of several generations of the family, some of whom had already died at the time of the wedding.
 Its meaning and purpose therefore extend beyond the recording of an actual event.
 Rather, the arrangement of the figures around the table and the iconography of gestures reveal a political and dynastic message and showcase the success of the Hohenems family, which included many prominent personalities.

 Count Jakob Hannibal I was a scion of a very powerful family and his mother Clara (or Chiara) de' Medici was a sister of Pope Pius IV.
 The count himself was an important military leader, who was in the service of the Habsburgs and was also the head of the Vatican army.

 The Banquet of the Hohenems family shows all the important members of the host's family and some of his friends sitting at a festive table, which is placed in the park of a Renaissance palace.
 A total of 24 persons are sitting at the banquet table, not all of whom have been identified.
 In the background an idealized mountain landscape is visible.
 The painting is of a large size at 210 cm in height and 542 cm in width.
 This size allowed the artist to depict the persons in the scene at half their real-life size.
 The persons who sit at the first row of the table all have their heads turned sideways so that they can be recognized from their profile.